krizzdewizz/ngoy-website/src/main/java/ngoyweb/app/getstarted/get-started.md

     --version        print version information
 ```

-Let's create a new (gradle only) project in the current directory (add `-t` to generate it in another one):
+Let's create a new (gradle only) project in the current directory.
+Add `-t` to generate it in another one.
+The directory must be empty.

 ```
 $ ./ngoy new com.example.MyApp